quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-Upon success, we return the notebook chaintree and the key we have retrieved.
+Upon success, we return the notebook ChainTree and the key we have retrieved.

 ``` javascript
   return { tree: tree, key: key }